 You can set the font and text alignment and -baseline on the context.
 The font property uses the same syntax as the CSS font property.
 The textAlign property is a bit tricky.
 It marks on which side the text is aligned with the given coordinates.
 So a textAlign = 'right' will display the text left of the coordinates you gave up.
 Not right.
 The same is true for the textBaseline.
 A textBaseline = 'bottom' will display the text above the baseline.

 context.font = '25px Arial'; context.textAlign = 'right'; context.textBaseline = 'bottom';

 Here's an example of text drawn on the canvas:

-Of course, drawing static images on the canvas is only just the start.
+Drawing static images on the canvas is just the start.
 In the next step of the tutorial, you will learn how to do multiple drawing operations in a row.
 You'll create a game loop!